mixxxdj/manual/source/hardware/controllers/native_instruments_traktor_kontrol_s2_mk1.rst

     Turn with :hwlabel:`SHIFT` to scroll 5 rows at a time.
 :hwlabel:`LOAD A`/:hwlabel:`LOAD B` buttons
     Load the track selected in the library to the corresponding deck.
-    Press with :hwlabel:`SHIFT` to unload a track.
+    Press with :hwlabel:`SHIFT` to clone the other deck.
 :hwlabel:`LEVEL` meters
     The meters show the levels for each deck.
 Crossfader